 Many people struggle with a lack of time, so most of them skip doing an exercise routine.
 But do you know that doing household chores can also make you fit?
+Check out our list of 9 house cleaning chores that can help keep you in shape and make for a great home workout!

 Scrub, Vacuum, and Mop

 Most people need at least 30 minutes of regular and heart-pumping exercise daily.
-Just make sure you don’t overdo the time that you’ve spent on doing your chores.
+Just make sure you don’t overdo the time that you’ve spent doing your chores.
 A study found out that going beyond that time can also backfire, as it may lead to weight gain.

 So, the best way to do this is to set your phone’s timer to 30 minutes, plug in your favorite music, and start cleaning!
 At least thirty minutes of scrubbing, vacuuming, and mopping can burn approximately 100- 166 calories depending on the intensity of the exercise and weight.

 Doing the laundry can be a seemingly mundane job, but do you know that it can give you a fantastic workout?
-Think about the physical labor that you have to go through just to keep your clothes clean.
+Think about the physical labour that you have to go through just to keep your clothes clean.

-By lifting laundry basket, and lifting your arms up and out to hang your clothes, you’re already doing a mini workout routine.
+By lifting the laundry basket, and lifting your arms up and out to hang your clothes, you’re already doing a mini workout routine.

 When you’re loading and unloading your clothes on the laundry machine, twist and move a little bit more, as this allows you to strengthen your core better.